Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

 ## Baseline Performance

 I've written a basic BF interpreter in C, so we'll use that as our reference point for BF performance.
-Let's compare our compiler, without optimisations, with this interpreter.
+Let's compare `bfc`, compiling to LLVM IR without optimisations, with this interpreter.

-As you can see, even without optimisations, our compiler is comfortably outperforming the interpreter.
+As you can see, even without optimisations, `bfc` is comfortably outperforming this interpreter.
+Faster interpreters exist, so let's look at optimisations we can add to our compiler.

 ## Collapsing Increments